siriusctrl/UniPublic/CS/week1.md

     - type of message exchanged
     - syntax of the various message types
     - semantics of the fields
-  - The protocol of this layer is **distributed over multiple end systems**, which can be used to **exchange packets of information** between different end system.
+  - The protocol of this layer is
+    - **distributed over multiple end systems**
+    - can be used to **exchange packets of information** between different end system.
 - <u>Transport Layer</u>
   - provides a reliable byte stream between two nodes on a network
   - congestion control (week 5)